katydecorah/seasonal-post-action/README.md

 - `SeasonNames`: The season names in order by the season that ends in March, June, September, and then December.
 Default: `Winter,Spring,Summer,Fall`.

 - `SeasonEmoji`: Emoji to assign each season in the same order as described by `SeasonNames`.
 Default: `❄️,🌷,☀️,🍂`.

+- `PostsDir`: The path to where you want to save your seasonal post files to in this repository.
+Default: `notes/_posts/`.
 <!-- END GENERATED DOCUMENTATION -->